Dartmoor line: Heritage operation

 The Dartmoor line from Coleford Junction to Okehampton was in heritage operation from 1997 to 2019.
 The origins of the restored Dartmoor Railway lie in British Rail's 1994 sale of Meldon Quarry to Camas Aggregates, a multinational quarrying company, along with the railway line up to its junction with Network Rail at Coleford.
-A collaboration between Devon County Council, West Devon Borough Council and the Dartmoor National Park Authority led to the creation of a plan to restore and regenerate the line and Okehampton station for tourism purposes, with the county council purchasing the station in 1996 for a nominal price from Camas.
+A collaboration between Devon County Council, West Devon Borough Council and the Dartmoor National Park Authority led to the creation of a plan to restore and regenerate the line and Okehampton station for tourism, with the county council purchasing the station in 1996 for a nominal price from Camas.

 Works to refurbish Okehampton station included renovating the station building, raising the platform, restoring the awning, and converting the goods shed into a youth hostel.
-Part of the building, which saw a grand reopening on 24 May 1997, was leased to a model shop and buffet, and the Dartmoor Railway began operation in 1997 with a fleet of historic locomotives, coaches, and diesel and electric multiple units, including classes 08, 47, 117, 205, 411, 421 and 438.
+The building reopened on 24 May 1997.
+Part of it was leased to a model shop and buffet.

+The Dartmoor Railway began operation in 1997 with a fleet of historic locomotives, coaches, and diesel and electric multiple units.
+They included classes 08, 47, 117, 205, 411, 421 and 438.
 Steam-hauled charter services also visited occasionally.
 RMS Locotec was contracted to maintain the line and rolling stock.